M0WA/marsos/README.md

 ## execute test-suite

-the test-suite uses configuration from conf/dist.conf as well as conf/test.conf. running the following command will start up 2 qemu vms based on the current image.
+the test-suite uses configuration from conf/dist.conf as well as conf/test.conf. running the following command will start up ${TESTVMCOUNT} qemu vms based on the current image as well as configure the mars test-suite on the local machine and run it.

     ./test.sh

-one will be configured as master, the other as slave.
+the test script will prompt you before tests are started as well as display information of how to connect to the vms manually via ssh.

-the test script will prompt you to start the tests as well as information of how to connect to the vms manually via ssh.
+the test-suite will run *very* long. be warned.